-To successfully navigate the trail at this time, we strongly recommend you use a gpx or kml file on a navigational device.
-We suggest you use the links on this website to obtain a file.
+To successfully navigate the trail, we recommend you use a gpx or kml file on a navigational device, along with following the markers on the ground.
+We suggest you use the links on this website to obtain an electronic file.
 If you get your navigation file from another website (or app), we cannot tell you whether it will be correct or not.
 Anyone can post a route online - maybe they went wrong!

 Travelling with someone else can be a distraction from your focus, but it can also be a second set of eyes to spot the markers along the way.